 Here are the Chase Ultimate Rewards points credit cards that allow you to transfer to travel partners:

 |Credit card||Welcome bonus and minimum spending requirements||Our review|

 |Ink Business Preferred® Credit Card||100,000 Chase Ultimate Rewards points after spending $15,000 on purchases within the first three months of opening your account||Ink Business Preferred review|

 |Chase Sapphire Preferred® Card||100,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months from account opening.||Chase Sapphire Preferred review|

 |Chase Sapphire Reserve®||60,000 Chase Ultimate Rewards points after spending $4,000 on purchases within the first three months of opening your account||Chase Sapphire Reserve review|

-With the Marriott Bonvoy Boundless Credit Card, you’ll earn 75,000 bonus points after you spend $3,000 on purchases in the first three months from account opening.
+With the Marriott Bonvoy Boundless Credit Card, you’ll earn three free nights (each night valued up to 50,000 points) after spending $3,000 on purchases in your first three months from account opening.
 You can easily use the welcome bonus to get hundreds of dollars in travel at terrific hotels — even pricey resorts — or stretch your points for more nights at lower-category brands.
 It’s up to you.

 If Marriott hotels make a frequent appearance in your travels, this card is a no-brainer.
 You’ll get a free-night certificate after each account anniversary to use at participating Marriott hotels costing 35,000 Marriott points or less.
 That can easily cover the card’s annual fee.
 Plus, the card comes with excellent travel and shopping benefits, like lost-luggage, trip-delay and purchase protections.